labermt/CST136SRS03/README.md

 ----

-Proect Name: StoneMoney
+Project Name: StoneMoney

 Purpose:

 - Learn to use templates.
-- Understand the differnce between compile-time and run-time code.
+- Understand the difference between compile-time and run-time code.

 In this project you will leave the shores of New Zealand and sail NW to the island of [Yap](https://en.wikipedia.org/wiki/Yap).